-Aeschynanthus comes from the Greek words ‘aischune’ meaning shame and ‘anthos’ meaning flower referring to the red flowers.
-The Latin specific epithet longicaulis means ‘long-stemmed.’
+Aeschynanthus comes from the Greek words ‘aischune’ meaning shame and ‘anthos’ meaning flower; possibly a reference to a blushing flower.

 Light: Bright indirect light, meaning the plant sees the sun for 0-4 hours per day - this could be through trees or a translucent curtain, it’s important for the plant to see the sky in order to thrive.